“THE SECRET OF GETTING AHEAD IS GETTING STARTED ”

 As a part-time clinician, Dr. Fletcher is a licensed clinical social worker in Delaware, Pennsylvania, and Maine.
 Her expertise includes supporting autistic individuals, particularly those experiencing anxiety, selective mutism, depression, and ADHD.

-Dr. Fletcher is an Adjunct Assistant Professor at Wilmington University, where she teaches in the graduate and undergraduate programs within the College of Social and Behavioral Sciences.
-In her full-time professional role, she serves as the director of the Delaware Network for Excellence in Autism (DNEA), where she trains professionals who work with and support autistic individuals.
+In her full-time role, she is the Director of the Delaware Network for Excellence in Autism (DNEA), where she provides training and professional development for individuals who work with and support autistic people.

 Her clinical focus includes working with clients experiencing anxiety, depression, oppositional defiant disorder, adjustment disorders, attention deficit disorders, specific fears, selective mutism, and other neurodevelopmental disorders.
-Dr. Fletcher has significant experience adapting evidence-based practices to meet the needs of individuals with intellectual and developmental disabilities.
+Dr. Fletcher has experience adapting evidence-based practices to meet the needs of individuals with intellectual and developmental disabilities.